PK20701/MS-Portfolio/README.md

 # Customer Churn Prediction Pipeline

 This project implements a full end-to-end MLOps pipeline for predicting customer churn.
 It includes data generation, ingestion, validation, transformation, model training with a feature store, and data versioning.
-The entire pipeline is orchestrated using Prefect.
+The entire pipeline is orchestrated using Prefect and output can be visualized using UI.

 ## MLOps Components